-When choosing the right artificial lamps, consider standard UVB and colored bulbs.
-Blue, white, and fluorescent lights are brighter, and better mimic the lighting conditions tortoises experience in the wild.
+When choosing artificial lamps, consider standard UVB and colored bulbs.
+Blue, white, and fluorescent lights are brighter and better mimic the lighting conditions tortoises experience in the wild.

 However, UVB bulbs can be intense.
 By contrast, red lights can be used at night to give tortoises extra warmth without interfering with their circadian rhythm.

 Place the light bulbs at a distance from the tortoise and only on one side of the enclosure.
 This will ensure the tortoise can bask and retreat as it needs to.

 Don’t place mesh, glass, or plastic between your tortoise and the bulb because this interferes with UVB ray absorption.
 Pairing this with occasional sunlight as a natural boost can strike the perfect balance.